e10v/tea-tasting/README.md

 ## Package name

-The package name "tea-tasting" is a play of words which refers to two topics:
+The package name "tea-tasting" is a play of words which refers to two subjects:

 - [Lady tasting tea](https://en.wikipedia.org/wiki/Lady_tasting_tea) is a famous experiment which was devised by Ronald Fisher.
 In this experiment, Fisher developed the null hypothesis significance testing framework to analyze a lady's claim that she could discern whether the tea or the milk was added first to a cup.
 - "Tea-tasting" phonetically resembles "t-testing" or Student's t-test, a statistical test developed by William Gosset.